-The National Historic Landmarks program was established by the Act of August 21, 1935, commonly known as the Historic Sites, Buildings and Antiquities Act (16 U.S.C.
+The National Historic Landmarks program was established by the act of August 21, 1935, commonly known as the Historic Sites, Buildings and Antiquities Act (16 U.S.C.
 461 et seq.) and is implemented according to 36 CFR part 65.
-The program's mission is to identify those places that best illustrate the themes, events, or persons that are nationally significant to the history of the United States and that retain a high degree of integrity.
-Potential National Historic Landmarks are often identified through "theme studies" such as the one that would be authorized by S. 2478.
-One ongoing theme study related to the "peopling of America" is a joint effort by the National Park Service and the Society for American Archaeology entitled "The Earliest Americans," which is designed to identify sites related to the initial migration of Native Americans to North America at the end of the last Ice Age.
+The program's mission is to identify those places that best illustrate the themes, events, or the United States and that retain a high degree of integrity.
+Potential National Historic Landmarks are often identified through "them studies" such as the one that would be authorized by S. 2478.
+One ongoing theme study related to the "people of America" is a joint effort by the National Park Service and the Society for American Archaeology entitled "The Earliest Americans," which is designed to identify sites related to the initial migration of Native Americans to North America at the end of the last Ice Age.

-The Secretary of the Interior has previously recognized as National Historic Landmarks a number of sites that could be associated with sections of the "peopling of America" theme.
+The Secretary of the Interior has previously recognized as National Historic Landmarks a number of sites that could be associated with sections of the peopling of America" theme.
 One example is the Angel Island Immigration Station in California.
 Other recognition has focused on the places where various immigrant communities lived, worked, worshipped, and were buried.
 In addition, the National Park Service has identified several National Historic Trails, such as the Mormon Pioneer and the California National Historic Trails, which focus on settlement and migration within the United States.